Psychologists diagnose, treat, and work to prevent a range of psychological problems that affect people's behaviour, thoughts and emotions.

 - Postgraduate Diploma in Clinical Psychology, or a Doctorate in Clinical Psychology.

-To become an educational psychologist you need a:
+To become an educational and developmental psychologist you need a:

 - Masters in education, psychology, or educational psychology